xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 ### XR meets Requirements:

-Now that we understand how Open/R operates, let's codify the requirements for it work on a platform running Linux:
+Now that we understand how Open/R operates, let's codify the requirements for it to work on a platform running Linux:

   *  **API to get and set Routes**: On Linux, this API is Netlink, but it can be replaced with any viable API that the networking stack on the platform offers.